ShazStar/blog/_posts/2025-03-26-My_Very_Personal_T440p_Arch_Linux_Installation_Guide.md

 Localization Setup:
 You can use any text editor for your preferring, I'll use nano in here.

-Firstly you'll have to type `/etc/locale.gen` to edit locale gen file.
+Firstly you'll have to type `nano /etc/locale.gen` to edit locale gen file.
 Secondly uncomment (Remove #) for your locale, I will uncomment both en_US.UTF-8 and zh_TW.UTF-8 UTF-8.
 Save and Exit.
 Do `locale-gen`.